-In an effort to comply with The Texas Racial Profiling Law, the Bryan Police Department commissioned the analysis of its 2015 motor vehicle contact data.
-Thus, three different types of data analyses were performed.
-The first of these involved a careful evaluation of the 2015 motor vehicle-related data.
-This particular analysis measured, as required by the law, the number and percentage of Caucasians, African Americans, Hispanics, Asians, Native Americans, Middle Easterners and individuals belonging to the "other" category, that came in contact with the police in the course of a motor vehicle related contact, and were either issued a citation or arrested.
-Further, the analysis included information relevant to the number and percentage of searches (table 1) while indicating the type of search performed (i.e., consensual or probable cause).
-Also, the data analysis included the number and percentage of individuals who, after they came in contact with the police for a motor vehicle-related reason, were arrested.
+In an effort to comply with The Texas Racial Profiling/Sandra Bland Law, the Bryan Police Department commissioned the analysis of its 2018 contact data.
+Thus, two different types of data analyses were performed.
+The first of these involved a careful evaluation of the 2018 motor vehicle-related data.
+This particular analysis measured, as required by the law, the number and percentage of Whites, Blacks, Hispanics or Latinos, Asians and Pacific Islanders, Alaska Natives and American Indians (Middle Easterners and individuals belonging to the "other" category, as optional categories), that came in contact with the police in the course of a motor vehicle related contact, and were either issued a ticket, citation, warning were issued or an arrest was made.
+Also, included in this data were instances where a motor vehicle contact took place for an alleged violation of the law or ordinance.
+The Tier 2 data analysis included, but was not limited to, information relevant to the number and percentage of contacts by race/ethnicity, gender, reason for the stop, location of stop, searches while indicating the type of search performed, result of stop, basis of an arrest and use of physical force resulting in bodily injury,

-The additional data analysis performed was based on a comparison of the 2015 motor vehicle contact data with a specific baseline.
+The additional data analysis performed was based on a comparison of the 2018 motor vehicle contact data with a specific baseline.
 When reviewing this particular analysis, it should be noted that there is disagreement, in the literature, regarding the appropriate baseline to be used when analyzing motor vehicle-related contact information.
 Of the baseline measures available, the Bryan Police Department opted to adopt, as a baseline measure, the Fair Roads Standard.
 This particular baseline is based on data obtained through the U.S. Census Bureau (2010) relevant to the number of households that have access to vehicles while controlling for the race and ethnicity of the heads of households.

 It is clear that census data presents challenges to any effort made at establishing a fair and accurate racial profiling analysis.
 That is, census data contains information on all residents of a particular community, regardless of the fact they may or may not be among the driving population.
 Further, census data, when used as a baseline of comparison, presents the challenge that it captures information related to city residents only.
-Thus, excluding individuals who may have come in contact with the Bryan Police Department in 2015 but live outside city limits.
+Thus, excluding individuals who may have come in contact with the Bryan Police Department in 2018 but live outside city limits.
 In some cases, the percentage of the population that comes in contact with the police but lives outside city limits represents a substantial volume of all motor vehicle-related contacts made in a given year.

 Since 2002, several civil rights groups in Texas expressed their desire and made recommendations to the effect that all police departments should rely, in their data analysis, on the Fair Roads Standard.
 This source contains census data specific to the number of "households" that have access to vehicles.
 Thus, proposing to compare "households" (which may have multiple residents and only a few vehicles) with "contacts" (an individual-based count).
 This, in essence, constitutes a comparison that may result in ecological fallacy.
-Despite this, the Bryan Police Department made a decision that it would use this form of comparison (i.e., census data relevant to households with vehicles) in an attempt to demonstrate its "good will" and "transparency" before the community.
+Despite this, the Bryan Police Department accepted the recommendation to utilize this form of comparison (i.e., census data relevant to households with vehicles) in an attempt to demonstrate its "good will" and "transparency" before the community.
 Thus, the Fair Roads Standard data obtained and used in this study is specifically relevant to Bryan.